happyer888/MyCommonUtils/README.md

 # MyCommonUtils
-All common util tools will be used for Android development.
+A collection of common utils tools for Android development.